 But other factors had an unexpected relationship with exercise among the women.
 In several populations, for example, women with many children were more likely than those with fewer children to be active, according to Eyler and colleagues.

 The study also found that social factors like knowing people who exercise and attending religious services were associated with levels of physical activity for many of the women.
-Surprisingly, aspects of the physical environment like the prevalence of sidewalks or traffic did not play a consistent role in whether women exercised, the researchers found.

 Content Continues Below ⤵